 Learn how to link a deposit to an invoice in QuickBooks Online.

-- There's an invoice for the customer.
+- Make sure there's an invoice for the customer.

 Find and edit the deposit

-You can easily find the Deposit entry in your Bank Register.
+You can easily find the deposit entry in your bank register.

-- Select Chart of Accounts under the Toolbar.
+- Select Chart of Accounts.

 Apply the deposit entry as an invoice payment

 Once the Deposit entry is updated, apply it as a credit to the invoice.